Homemade English Muffin Bread is a winner!

-However, after some blog commentors suggested I try English Muffin Bread instead, I checked it out and it looked much, much easier to make.
+However, after some blog commenters suggested I try English Muffin Bread instead, I decided it looked much, much easier to make.

 English Muffin Bread Recipe Ingredients

 - 2 1/2 cups warm water

 - 3 1/2 teaspoons yeast

 - 5 1/2 cups flour (I used unbleached all-purpose flour.)

 1. In a large bowl, mix together all ingredients (a KitchenAid works well — or you can do it by hand with a wooden spoon).

 2. Cover bowl with a cloth and let dough rise in a warm place until doubled (skip this step if using rapid rise yeast).

 3. Punch down the dough and “scoop” half of the dough into two well-greased loaf pans (dough will be extremely sticky).

 4. Cover pans with a cloth an let dough rise again until it reaches the top of the pans.